 2. Vionic Tide / Walker Sandals — Best for Plantar Fasciitis Patients

 Vionic sandals use the Orthaheel orthotic technology — a medial arch post and deep heel cup design with clinical evidence specifically for plantar fasciitis.
 Multiple randomized trials have evaluated Vionic/Orthaheel footwear for plantar heel pain, showing 18–22% reduction in plantar pressure at the fascia insertion compared to flat sandals.
-Vionic offers a wide range of styles (flip-flop format, walking sandal, dress sandal) all using the same arch support platform — making it the most versatile brand for plantar fasciitis patients who need variety in their warm-weather footwear.
+Vionic offers a many styles (flip-flop format, walking sandal, dress sandal) all using the same arch support platform — making it the most versatile brand for plantar fasciitis patients who need variety in their warm-weather footwear.

 3. HOKA Ora Recovery Slide — Best Post-Activity Recovery Sandal